 Indeed having, by his fault, forfeited his own Life, by some Act that deserves Death; he, to whom he has forfeited it, may (when he has him in his Power) delay to take it, and make use of him to his own Service, and he does him no injury by it.
 For, whenever he finds the hardship of his Slavery out-weigh the value of his Life, 'tis in his Power, by resisting the Will of his Master, to draw on himself the Death he desires.

-[Second Treatise, § 23]
+(Second Treatise, §23)

-Locke seems to have justified slavery in the American Colonies by interpreting the raids into Africa as just wars and the slaves as the "captives" [viz.
-Laslett 1960, notes on §24, pp. 325-326].
+Locke seems to have justified slavery in the American Colonies by interpreting the raids into Africa as just wars and the slaves as the "captives" (see Laslett 1960, §24nn., pp. 325-6).